xunilrj/sandbox/sources/cpp/coroutines/readme.md

 C++ Coroutines: Understanding operator co_await
 https://lewissbaker.github.io/2017/11/17/understanding-operator-co-await

-And there ar some libraries that simulates coroutines:
+And we even have some libraries that simulates coroutines:

 CO2 - A C++ await/yield emulation library for stackless coroutine
 https://github.com/jamboree/co2